Vincenzo1301/design-patterns/README.md

 # Java Design Patterns Showcase
-This repository serves as a showcase for various design patterns implemented in Java that were discussed in my Software Architecture lecture.
+This repository serves as a showcase for various design patterns implemented in Java that were discussed in my Software Architecture lecture in my fourth semester.

 ## Table of Contents
 - Introduction